Last updated: April 2, 2017

 Medical residency hopefuls are also encouraged to participate in matching programs.
 Medical residency matching starts with the Electronic Residency Application System or ERAS.
 Students need to fill out the application form, which includes their personal details and even a list of their preferred residency programs in line with their chosen specialization.

 The ERAS applications will be compiled by the National Residency Matching Program (NRMP) to match graduates and residency programs until all medical slots are filled.
 The AMA suggests that medical students apply to a minimum of 25 residency programs to increase their chances of qualifying for a specific medical specialization.

 If they fail to get a slot in one hospital or clinic, they are immediately referred to the remaining programs in their list of preferences.
 There is also a process called, the Scramble, in which everyone’s chances of getting into their dream residency programs are remarkably improved in the event that slots are unfilled after the Match.

 Your quest for acceptance in a Medical Residency Program does not end with Matching.
 Present yourself on your application in the best way possible, and include well thought out and carefully constructed writing with little to no room for error.

 Applications for residency programs and interviews should be neat, free of any spelling, grammatical and typographical errors, and submitted before or within the deadline.
-Make sure that information provided is accurate and streamlined in a way that engages the reviewer, and include your NRMP applicant number if you have participated in Residency Matching.
+Make sure that the information provided is accurate and streamlined in a way that engages the reviewer, and include your NRMP applicant number if you have participated in Residency Matching.

-Your Curriculum Vitae (CV) should also highlight your significant experiences or involvement in research and instruction, medical-related skills, trainings, certifications, relevant causes, organizations joined, and any other proficiency or distinguishing information that will make you stand out and appear to be a great match for the chosen program against thousands of other applicants vying for acceptance into the same residency programs every year.
+Your Curriculum Vitae (CV) should also highlight your significant experiences or involvement in research and instruction, medical-related skills, training, certifications, relevant causes, organizations joined, and any other proficiency or distinguishing information that will make you stand out and appear to be a great match for the chosen program against thousands of other applicants vying for acceptance into the same residency programs every year.